ZeppelinBot/Vety/docs/docs/getting-started/basic-usage.md

   ],
 });

-// Tie it all together with Knub const knub = new Knub(djsClient, {
+// Tie it all together with Vety const vety = new Vety(djsClient, {
   guildPlugins: [
     myPlugin,
   ],
 });

-// Initialize Knub and connect to the bot gateway knub.initialize();
+// Initialize Vety and connect to the bot gateway vety.initialize();
 djsClient.login("YOUR TOKEN HERE");
 ```